KosyanMedia/slate/source/index.html.md

 # About API

-Aviasales and Hotellook API – the way to get travel insights for your website or blog.
+Aviasales API – the way to get travel insights for your website or blog.
 You can get flight price trends and find popular destinations for your customers; find information about hotels (price, location, name, type, stars and many nore); get routes schedule and visa data.

 Here you can find some websites that work with Aviasales and Hotellook API: